marcusphillips/boundjs-experimental/README.markdown

 ### Tag-internal directives

 Some things you wish to express in your template will relate directly to tag attributes, rather than whole tags or content blocks.
-Since all react directives are stored in a single custom attribute, react has a special set of directives to allow you to manipulate other attribute on the node.
+Since all bound directives are stored in a single custom attribute, bound has a special set of directives to allow you to manipulate other attribute on the node.

 #### `checkedIf(<bool> condition)`:
 Sets checked to active on the current node if `condition` is true.
 Otherwise, sets it to false.